Please review the information in this document carefully. Keep it as a reminder of what is expected of you during your ride-along.

 - Any information which may jeopardize the successful investigation of an incident or crime.

-If you are unsure if any of the material you have collected during your ride-along violates one of these guidelines, ask the department Public Information Officer or Captain if the material is suitable for publication.
+If you are unsure if any of the material you have collected during your ride-along violates one of these guidelines, ask the Patrol Commander if the material is suitable for publication.

 If you decide to participate in the DPS Ride-Along Program, you must complete this waiver form.
 The Commander of Patrol will be in touch to set up your ride-along.